-I love baking cakes and cupcakes for special occasions and this is my go-to frosting for mostly everything.
-Sometimes, I’ll branch out and use my Vegan Cream Cheese Frosting for an extra zing.
+I love baking cakes and cupcakes for special occasions and this is my go-to frosting for almost everything.
+Sometimes, I'll branch out and use my Vegan Chocolate Frosting or this Vegan Cream Cheese Frosting for an extra zing.
 They are both heavenly!

 The best thing is that vegan buttercream is really easy to make and it's completely foolproof.
 Plus, you'll just need simple kitchen staples and a few minutes of your time.

 - Vegan Butter

 - Powdered Sugar

 How to make Vegan Buttercream Frosting